-To accomplish this, a precisely engineered, variable-area steam nozzle meters the flow at the point of injection and contact with the fluid.
+A precisely engineered, variable-area steam nozzle or diffuser meters the flow at the point of injection and contact with the fluid.
 The large pressure drop from full steam pressure to the process fluid pressure ensures high-velocity choked steam flow and instantaneous mixing of the two streams.
-When steam flow is choked, its velocity at the nozzle exit is constant regardless of the total mass flow injected.
-The internally modulated Hydro Thermal heaters control the amount of injection area (cross-sectional area of the nozzle opening) to precisely regulate the heat load.
-The constant steam velocity results in consistent and stable operation across the full range of operation.
+When steam flow is choked, its velocity at the nozzle or diffuser exit is constant regardless of the total mass flow injected.
+The internally modulated Hydro-Thermal heaters control the amount of injection area (cross-sectional area of the nozzle or diffuser opening) to regulate the heat load precisely—the constant steam velocity results in consistent and stable operation across the full range of operations.

-Hydro-Thermal’s patented direct steam injection heaters are ideal for heating liquids and slurries over a wide range of viscosities and solid contents to precise temperatures.
-A Hydroheater’s internal modulation assures exacting steam control, rapid temperature management, and produces predictable results.
-Each Hydro-Thermal heater has internal trim custom designed to each customer’s specific needs and requirements.
+Hydro-Thermal’s patented direct steam injection heaters use direct heat exchange to transfer 100% of the steam’s energy for heating liquids and slurries over a wide range of viscosities and solid contents to precise temperatures.
+A Hydroheater’s internal modulation assures exacting steam control and rapid temperature management and produces predictable results.
+Each Hydro-Thermal heater has an internal trim custom designed for each customer’s specific needs and requirements.

-Hydroheaters/Jetcookers commonly outperform other forms of direct steam injection as well as indirect heating methods such as heat exchangers.
-Below is an overview of indirect vs. direct heating and how Hydro-Thermal’s patented technology outperforms the status quo.
+Hydroheaters/Jetcookers commonly outperform other forms of direct steam injection and indirect heating methods such as heat exchangers.
+Use the links below to learn more about how Hydro-Thermal’s patented technology outperforms the status quo.

 Externally or Internally modulated direct steam injection refers to how the mass flow of steam injected into the process fluid is controlled.

 External modulation uses a steam control valve on the supply line to vary the pressure of the steam at the point of injection: Varying the pressure changes the steam density and velocity through the nozzle to control the amount of heating.
-Regulating steam pressure to control heating can result in unstable operation, hammering and vibration, when high or low steam flowrates are are required.
-At low steam flow, ie. trim heating, the differential between steam pressure and process can be very small and a slight fluctuation in either pressure can cause an upset.
-Alternatively, at high steam flow requirements, ie. max heating at startup, the orifice or nozzle size will allow more steam than can be condensed and steam hammer occurs.
+Regulating steam pressure to control heating can result in unstable operation, hammering, and vibration when high or low steam flowrates are required.
+At low steam flow, i.e., trim heating, the differential between steam pressure and the process can be very small, and a slight fluctuation in either pressure can cause an upset.
+Alternatively, at high steam flow requirements, i.e., max heating at startup, the orifice or nozzle size will allow more steam than can be condensed, and steam hammer occurs.

 Internally modulated DSI controls the injection area rather than steam velocity and density to regulate the amount of heating.
 An internally modulated heater operates at higher steam velocities compared to external modulation.
 This higher velocity produces improved, often rapid mixing and nearly instantaneous condensation of the steam into the process fluid.

-There are two basic types of exchangers used to transfer heat between process fluids — direct and indirect.
+There are two basic types of heat exchangers used to transfer heat between process fluids — direct heat exchange and indirect.
 Indirect heating is most commonly seen in the form of plate & frame or shell & tube heat exchangers.
 Any process that does not allow direct mixing of steam and fluid is indirect heating.
 Heat exchangers transfer heat through a membrane or solid wall.
-This results in only ~ 83% of the heat energy transferred to the process fluid while the remaining energy is discharged in the condensate formed from the steam.
+This results in only ~ 83% of the heat energy transferred to the process fluid.
+In contrast, the remaining energy is discharged in the condensate formed from the steam.